 Upon the break-up of the Soviet Union in 1991, Kazakhstan inherited approximately 1,400 Soviet nuclear warheads, which it subsequently relinquished, recognising that its security was best achieved through disarmament.

-Karipbek Kuyukov (right), a Kazakh nuclear test survivor and artist, speaks to Setsuko Thurlow, a Hiroshima survivor, in Vienna in 2014.
+Karipbek Kuyukov (right), a Kazakh nuclear test survivor and artist, speaks with Setsuko Thurlow, a Hiroshima survivor, in Vienna in 2014.
 Photo: ICAN

 Implementation